snowplow/documentation/docs/reusable/javascript-tracker-v2-initialization-options/_index.md

 - blog.mysite.com
 - application.mysite.com

-You will want to track user behaviour across all those subdomains, rather than within each individually.
+You will want to track user behavior across all those subdomains, rather than within each individually.
 As a result, it is important that the domain for your first party cookies is set to ‘.mysite.com’ rather than ‘www.mysite.com’.
 By doing so, any values that are stored on the cookie on one of subdomain will be accessible on all the others.

 It is recommended that you [enable automatic discovery and setting of the root domain](#automatically-discover-and-set-the-root-domain).